 - WOOL SOCKS — Look for more than 50% merino wool, which will keep your feet cool and warm, fight stinky bacteria, and help you avoid blisters.
 The best way to go is to wear a lightweight wool liner sock with a mid-or-heavyweight wool sock.
 We’re big fans of L.L.Bean’s Cresta line of wool hiking socks.

 - CAMP SHOES — At the end of a long day, you’ll want to get out of your backpacking boots and let your feet breathe.
 Some guys pack flip flops or Crocs, but lightweight water shoes are great, too.
-The very best option might be a pair of mesh Adidas Hydroterra Shandal Shoes — not only are they airy but they are rugged enough that you could, for example, hike out in them if you got a nasty blister from a new pair of boots (which happens more often than you might think).
+They airy but are rugged enough that you could, for example, hike out in a good pair if you got a nasty blister from a new pair of boots (which happens more often than you might think).

 - NYLON CARGO SHORTS — You want a lightweight synthetic fiber — like nylon — that is breathable and dries fast.
 Add cargo pockets on your outer thighs and you’ve got a versatile backpacking short.

 - PANTS OR SHORTS-PANTS COMBOS — You’ve got a choice: If you have a wool base layer — tights, basically — you can use them underneath waterproof rain pants, and you’re covered for some really bad weather.
 Or you can buy a lightweight, synthetic pair of mens outdoor pants (womens here) that you can actually wear around town, too — just look for something that has slightly stretchy material or articulated knees and gusseted crotches for freedom of movement.
 Or you can get a hiking short/pants combo where the pant legs zip off when the weather warms up.
 These work great, but the only problem is that many of the designs give you old-school short shorts when you zip off the legs — so pay careful attention to the inseam length of the shorts to get the look and feel you want or you end up with a pant that you only wear in the backcountry.